Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

 ALTER INDEX name ALTER COLLATION name REFRESH VERSION.
 One way to verify that is to use the

 Currently, warnings advising you to rebuild indexes are raised, but you need to take action one by one to clear the warnings.
-It would be nice to have a new view and a new REINDEX variant to see and address all problems at once, before PostgreSQL 14 is released; work is underway to do that.
+It would be nice to have a new view and a new REINDEX variant to see and address all problems at once in later work; and the work is underway to do that.

 So far I talked about indexes, because PostgreSQL indexes are the most likely source of problems when ordering functions change.
 Equivalent problems exist in other places, for example: